ultrazohm/ultrazohm_sw/docs/source/mpsoc/vitis/how_to_create_ip_core_driver/how_to_create_ip_core_driver.rst

    uz_axi_write_int32(base_address+B_int32_Data_uz_axi_testIP,B);
    }

-16. Run the test, it passes.
-We already implemented the assert for the base address in this case, make sure to add the test for this:
+16. Run the test.
+It passes.
+We already implemented the assert for the base address in this case.
+Make sure to add the test for this:

 .. code-block:: c
    :linenos: